TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ProjectTesting.rst

         external_links:
           - ddev-router:$DDEV_HOSTNAME

+To execute acceptance test in this installation you've to activate this file, usually it's now appended with the suffix ".inactive" and therefore not used when ddev starts.
+To activate acceptance test the file :file:`.ddev/docker-compose.chrome.yaml.inactive` has to be renamed to :file:`.ddev/docker-compose.chrome.yaml`.

 With this in place and calling `ddev start`, another container with name `ddev-introduction-chrome` is added to the other containers, running in the same docker network.
 More information about setups like these can be found in the `ddev documentation